StefanHaunsberger/miRNAmeConverter/README.md

 ## Please support this work

-If you make use of this package, please cite the following publication to be able to keep the package up to date:
+If you make use of this package, please cite the following 'OpenAccess' publication to allow us to keep the package up to date:

 > Haunsberger SJ, Connolly NMC and Prehn JHM* (2016). “miRNAmeConverter: an R/Bioconductor package for translating mature miRNA names to different miRBase versions.”
-Bioinformatics. doi: [10.1093/bioinformatics/btw660](https://academic.oup.com/bioinformatics/article/33/4/592/2606064)
+Bioinformatics. doi: <a href="https://academic.oup.com/bioinformatics/article/33/4/592/2606064" target="_blank">10.1093/bioinformatics/btw660</a>.

 ## Introduction